SalvoLunar/maynooth-fc-hugo/site/content/post/making-sense.md

 * Winners, Giffney Cup '82/83
 * Div 2 Saturday winners '82/83

-Some of our players went on to play at the very highest level.
-David Cowhey signed for Bohemians as an 18 year-old right winger.
-Bohemians then-manager, Billy Young quoted at the time:
+Some of our players went on to play at the very highest level. **David Cowhey** signed for Bohemians as an 18 year-old right winger.
+Bohemians' then-manager, Billy Young was quoted at the time as saying:

 _"David has a big future ahead of him and we have been chasing him for along time._"

-The late Liam Devine had the football world at his feet when serious illness cut short a career, which seemed to have no limits.
-Plying his trade with Shelbourne and Dundalk, Liam was in the mould of an old-fashioned winger or in midfield where he showed an intelligent flair.
+The late **Liam Devine** had the football world at his feet when serious illness cut short a career, which seemed to have no limits.
+Plying his trade with Shelbourne and Dundalk, Liam was in the mould of an old-fashioned winger or in midfield, where he showed an intelligent flair.
 Liam played in the League and Cup double-winning Dundalk team in 1978-79 and excelled in Dundalk's European Cup campaign, scoring against Hibernian Malta and Linfield, and featuring in the 3-2 defeat by Glasgow Celtic.

+\[Add image of Liam Devine and reference the call for archive material etc]

 \[Need an end line or two]